Shibss1/drone-shen/README.md

 ## Future Improvements
 ~~1) Compile the different attacks into one file, making it a interactive tool.~~ <br>
 2) We have yet to try a UDP packet replay attack.
 The unencrypted UDP traffic sends information about the drone (temp, battery etc.).
 This can be taken advantage of by sending false packets.
+3) nmcli connection is iffy, maybe try find an alternative

 ## References/Links
 https://www.aircrack-ng.org/ <br>